aspose-ocr/Aspose.OCR-Documentation/net/release-notes/latest/_index.md

 #### `Aspose.OCR.Character` class

-The recognized character and the coordinated of its bounding box.
+The recognized character and the coordinates of its bounding box.

 ### Updated public APIs: